Crowded Jails & COVID-19: Bhima Koregaon Accused’s Kin Share Fears

 Swamy suffers from Parkinson’s disease.
 He has to struggle to carry out the most fundamental chores owing to his health condition and also has difficulty in hearing.
 However, Xavier said that the octogenarian hardly ever complains and has “enormous ability to bear pain,” adding:

 “You know Stan has been in prison since October 2020.
 But he has never told me any complain.
 (He says) I am managing.
 Though, I find it difficult physically, but I am managing.”

 “Except the last time,” Xavier added, informing that on his last phone call (made on Friday evening), Swamy finally broke his silence and shared:

 “Now I have to tell you, I am not feeling ok.
 I have cough, I have fever, I don’t know what it is.
-Only an Ayurvedic doctor is treating me, and some antibiotics is given.
+Only an Ayurvedic doctor is treating me, and some antibiotics are given.
 I have a running stomach.
 I am highly fragile now.
 I don’t know whether they will do something.
 I am not sure whether my health situation will improve or not.”

 “Please allow us to take care of them,” beseeched Father Joseph Xavier, worried that if Stan Swamy is feeling weak and helpless, he may have reached a breaking point.

 Even though Stan Swamy’s symptoms are concerning, as per the Jharkhand Janadhikar Mahasabha’s tweet from Sunday, he is yet to be tested for COVID-19.
 He has also not yet been vaccinated against the disease.
 He does not have an Aadhaar card and Xavier is worried if he will be denied vaccination due to that reason.